Aller au contenu

 Strengths:

-• Affordable pricing
+• Affordable across the range

-• Extensive store network in France
+• Wide store network in France

-• Classic suits suitable for the office
+• Classic suits suitable for office wear

 Weaknesses:

-• Fits can sometimes be loose
+• Fits can be loose

-• Less modern style than competitors
+• Style feels less modern than competitors

 How to choose the right men’s suit